jhigginbotham64/assets/README.md

 # artifacts

-All assets used here are in the public domain.
+All assets included here are in the public domain.